ephes/django_async/article_sorted.md

     return JsonResponse(result)
 ```

-Add a route to the new aggregated view to `mysite/urls.py`:
+Add a route to our new view to `mysite/urls.py`:
 ```python
 urlpatterns = [
     path("api/", views.api),